jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/random_phrases.md

 # Random Phrases

 If you want to give your voice a bit of character, you can add random phrases to your intents.
 The same selection of phrases can get a bit old, however, even if there are half a dozen of them.
 This template includes a few empty strings, so the phrase will only *sometimes* be heard.
+The phrase changes every minute.

 ```
   - trigger: